An Online Course for Aspiring EcoSattvas

 In contrast to previous years, there is no fixed schedule for course modules.
 Instead, the new course is specifically designed to support you and your local community in participating according to your own schedule.
 Once enrolled, you and members of your group will be able to access the module resources.
 You (hopefully with your group) can begin when it works for you and then meet weekly, bi-weekly, monthly or whatever frequency works for you.

-Each module is designed to support groups in gathering for 90 minute to 2 hour sessions.
-That time will include time to do a brief opening, view the core teaching video, explore the provided inquiries, engage in discussion, cover logistics and close.
-It does not include time for an extended opening meditation, which some groups will like to do before starting the session, making the gathering 2 hours.
-The core teaching video will be range in length from 30 to 45 minutes (much shorter than in previous iterations of this training).
+Each module is designed to support groups in gathering for 60 to 90 minutes.
+We recommend that group members watch the session videos on their own before gathering, to maximize time for sharing and connecting.
+The meeting should provide time to do a brief opening, explore the provided inquiries, engage in discussion, cover logistics and close.
+You might choose to add an extended opening meditation, which will bring the gathering time closer to 90 minutes.
 Each module will have its own page on our site that contains the a sample agenda, the main video, a set of inquiries to choose from and a supportive resources.
 Of course, groups are invited to use what works for them, removing and adding as will be most helpful.

-Here’s a sample agenda for a 90-minute gathering (exclusive of an extended meditation)
+Here’s a sample agenda for a 60-minute gathering (exclusive of an extended meditation)

 - Gather attention and check in